 Chelsea In an ode to the Rubin’s Himalayan and Indian art, Café Serai specializes in a mix of traditional dishes from the region, plus others that nod to the museum’s Tibetan focus.
 Menu items include momos stuffed with chili cheese or duck confit, and a braised biryani-style lamb shank.
-Whimsically named drinks include the Enlightenmint (mint-infused rum and lime) and Force of Nature (tequila, lemon and apple juice).
+Whimsically named drinks include the Non-Conformist (vodka, mango, lime, ginger beer) and Scholar's Retreat (whiskey, ras el hanout, orange bitters).

 Upper East Side Tucked inside the city’s only standalone museum dedicated to German and Austrian art, this charming, wood-paneled cafe easily transports diners from Fifth Ave to Europe.
 Michelin-starred chef Kurt Gutenbrunner’s beef goulash and tarragon-flecked spaetzle complete the Viennese experience.
 Café Sabarsky is also one of the few places to get a slice of classic Sachertorte, a Viennese chocolate cake layered with apricot jam and rum syrup.